NCERT Exemplar Class 11 Physics Solutions Chapter 7 System of Particles and Rotational Motion

 So b is correct

-Since Z-axis and z" axis are not parallel to each other, so parallel theorem is not applicable here, rendering option c wrong
+Since the Z-axis and z" axis are not parallel to each other, so parallel theorem is not applicable here, rendering option c wrong

-Since Z axis passes through the centre of the cube, so x and y-axis are symmetric $I_{x}=I_{y}$
+Since the Z axis passes through the centre of the cube, so x and y axes are symmetric $I_{x}=I_{y}$

 Hence, d is correct